ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/refinfra-quick-start/test-with-fvp-3.md

 The result should be similar to:
 ![screen terminals alt-text#center](images/terminal.png)

-The errors are expected as there is nothing talking to the ports.
-You can quit from within the screen by the getting a prompt using `Ctrl+A :` key combination, followed by the `quit` command.
+These errors are expected as there is nothing talking to the ports.
+You can quit from within the screen by the getting a prompt using `Ctrl+A:` key combination, followed by the `quit` command.
 Alternatively, `Ctrl+A D` will detach the screen session and send it to background.

 ### Running the FVP